 Both apps do a decent job in monitoring the apps your kids are using.
 Qustodio lets parents block certain apps and lets you set up time limits for the different apps installed.
-If your kids are using Android devices, Qustodio's new Youtube tracking lets you monitor what your kids are searching on Youtube which is the second largest search engine, so it is very important to monitor what searches lead to what they watch.
-MMguardina has a new feature called App Control which lets parents set up rules and disable app downloads.
+If your kids are using Android devices, Qustodio's new YouTube tracking lets you monitor what your kids are searching on YouTube which is the second largest search engine, so it is very important to monitor what searches lead to what they watch.
+MMGuardian has a new feature called App Control which lets parents set up rules and disable app downloads.

-Both apps are great at monitoring social media, they both track and report time spent on all poplar social media apps like: facebook, twitter, instagram, Tiktok and even whatsapp.
+Both apps are great at monitoring social media, they both track and report time spent on all poplar social media apps like the following:

 Both apps are capable of GPS tracking.
 This means that you will always know the real-time location of your child.
 You don't need to worry if you know that they are in a safe place.
 However, if there's one thing that makes Qustodio better, it would be that it allows setting a geofence.
 This way, you will receive an instant alert when your child goes beyond the boundaries you have earlier set.

 Both apps allow you to monitor calls and texts remotely.
 To add, you can also block calls and texts from certain numbers, which will prevent your child from talking to strangers.